szabgab/slides/python/lists.md

 ## Exercise: color selector menu
 {id: exercise-menu}

-* In a script have a list of colors.
+* In a script called **color_selector_menu.py** have a list of colors.
 Write a script that will display a menu (a list of numbers and the corresponding color) and prompts the user for a number.
 The user needs to type in one of the numbers.
 That's the selected color.

 1. blue